Skip to content

 A high score is not a green light

 A 9/10 company can read "Not served" in your market.
-A niche specialist can sit mid-table overall yet earn "Strong" for the one offshore market it owns.
+A niche specialist can sit mid-table overall yet earn a "Strong" market verdict for the one offshore market it owns.
 Read the score to build a shortlist, then read the verdict to make the call.

 The four verdicts